mayank127/the-music-box/README.md

 e - Elbow Left		E - Elbow Right w - Wrist Left		W - Wrist Right

+To make points for bezier curve click anywhere on screen and to move in or out use zoom in & zoom out.
+Press space to generate curve and Enter to move camera on it.

+We also have implemented mirror.

 Citations :
 Used SOIL Library for loading image as texture.